BojanFaletic/cracker/stm32/cracker/readme.md

 To connect MODE on the STM32F407VET black board:
 	PE6->target MODE

+### Target clock pin

+STM32F407 device can generate the clock for the target device.
+It also supports lowest clock detection, where the STM32F407 detects the lowest stable target clock.

+To connect MODE on the STM32F407VET black board:
+	PA6->target XIN pin

 ### Start key

 To initiate the cracking, key0 on the STM32F407VET black board or pull low PE4 pin.